 I recommend ground chuck, which is also good to use in meatballs.
 The added fat will add juiciness and make the steaks tender, instead of dense or tough.

-While ground turkey is a healthier option, it does not contain enough fat to flavor the gravy and will make for tough steaks.
+Ground turkey does not contain enough fat to flavor the gravy and will make for tough steaks.
 If you prefer to use ground turkey, I recommend using a less lean variety, with at least 85% fat.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!